 By applying for a Personal Loan with EC Loans and signing the Application form received from this website I confirm the following:

-With the EC Loans loan service you also get your Credit Report with info on how to repair your credit.
-We will e-mail you the login details to access the Credit Report once fee is paid.
+With the EC Loans loan service, you also get your Credit Report with info on how to repair your credit.
+We will e-mail you the login details to access the Credit Report once the fee is paid.
 With that, some tools on how to improve your Credit Rating will also be sent to you.
 You will have a dedicated person in our office who will guide you through the process.

 We will keep you updated on the complete process of seeking a loan for you that best suits you and have more than one option available to most clients.